-The Bogner Ecstasy Mini is an almost comically small amplifier head, but despite its tiny form factor, it was hugely impressive.
+The Bogner Ecstasy Mini is an almost comically-small amplifier head, but despite its tiny form factor, it was hugely impressive.
 It handled everything we threw at it and never skipped a beat.
-It’s a 30 watt class D solid state amp, and it weighed in at just under 4lb, which is a mere fraction of the 53lb behemoth that is the full size Bogner Ecstasy.
+It’s a 30-watt class D solid-state amp and it weighed in at just under 4lbs, which is a mere fraction of the 53-pound behemoth that is the full-size Bogner Ecstasy.

-It had a full range of EQ controls, including bass, mids, treble, and even presence, so sound shaping was a breeze.
-Other controls included the Variac mode, which in essence slashed the head room, and allowed for even more breakup, which is something non-pedal users will appreciate, and a gain switch that had changed the focus of the gain between brown sound, and plexi.
+It had a full range of EQ controls, including bass, mids, treble, and even presence, so sound-shaping was a breeze.
+Other controls included the Variac mode, which in essence slashed the headroom and allowed for even more breakup, which is something non-pedal users will appreciate, along with a gain switch that had changed the focus of the gain between brown sound, and plexi.

-We started off by checking how it performed with a dry signal, and we were really impressed with the tonal range given the form factor, and considering that it’s a fully solid state, the headroom was surprisingly good.
-It’s designed for high gain, but the cleans were still sweet and bell like, and we got good volume before it began breaking up.
+We started off by checking how it performed with a dry signal, and we were really impressed with the tonal range.
+Given the form factor and considering it’s a fully solid state, the headroom was surprisingly good.
+It’s designed for high gain, but the cleans were still sweet and bell-like, and we got good volume before it began breaking up.

 With the Variac off, we played through the pedal board and really enjoyed the results.
-The pedals sounded good and weren’t overly colored by the amp, and at the same time, the distinctive tonal characteristics of the amp itself weren’t masked either.
-Pedal users will really enjoy using the Ecstasy Mini.
+The pedals sounded good and weren’t overly colored by the amp.
+At the same time, the distinctive tonal characteristics of the amp itself weren’t masked either.
+Pedal users will really enjoy the Ecstasy Mini.

 Verdict: The Bogner Ecstasy Mini is a superb choice for players looking to start using a mini amp head in their rig.
 It’s priced just right, and it sounds way bigger than it really is.
-This isn’t an amp you could play stadiums with, of course, but with 30 watts of power and the ability to hook up to a 4 x 12”, this is still a highly giggable amp.
-Even if you’re not planning to gig, the small form factor and ease of control also make it an ideal amp for everyone from bedroom players to those needing a studio setup.
+This isn’t an amp you could play stadiums with, but with 30 watts of power and the ability to hook up to a 4 x 12”, this is still a highly-giggable amp.
+Even if you’re not planning to gig, the small form factor and ease of control makes it an ideal amp for everyone from bedroom players to those needing a studio setup.

 A hybrid amp with huge gain and awesome flexibility